 Question topics typically include:

-3. Questions about associations with foreign nationals or organizations.
+3. Associations with foreign nationals or organizations.

 Duration of the test